aws-samples/amazon-api-gateway-websocket-feature-toggles/README.md

 You can deploy this solution using the [SAM template](template.yaml) included in this repository.

 First, ensure you have the [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) installed.
-Then, deploy the SAM template using the following command from the application root.
+Then, you can deploy the SAM template using the following command from the application root.
+This command will take you through a guided SAM deployment.

 ```
 sam deploy --guided